 Spine Injuries Explained

 In order to understand a back injury that was sustained in a car accident, you must first understand the anatomy of the human spine.
 The neck also called the cervical spine, consists of the top 7 vertebrae (bones) of the spine.
 The bones are identified by the letter C (for cervical) and then the number of the bone, counting from the top.
 So, C3 is the third cervical vertebra from the top.

 - Personal Injury Checklist

-The thoracic vertebrae are located below the cervical spine, and consist of the 12 vertebrae starting at the bottom of the neck.
+The thoracic vertebrae are located below the cervical spine and consist of the 12 vertebrae starting at the bottom of the neck.
 The ribs attach to these thoracic vertebrae in the back.
 They are identified by the letter “T” and the number of the bone, counting from the top.
-Below the thoracic vertebrae, beginning in the low back area, are the 5 lumbar vertebrae (L1 through L5), then the sacrum (S-1), and then the coccyx.
+Below the thoracic vertebrae, beginning in the low back area, are the five lumbar vertebrae (L1 through L5), then the sacrum (S-1), and then the coccyx.

 Between the bones in the back are spongy discs that allow us to bend over, twist or make other movements with our spine.
 When these discs sustain damage in a car accident, they will sometimes bulge or herniate.
 A bulging or herniated disc can cause a person to experience intense burning, aching, or stabbing pain in their back.

 When a disc is herniated or bulging, it can injure the nerves that travel down and exit the spinal canal.
 The nerves that exit the spine in the cervical area travel into the arms and hands.
 This is why injuries to the nerves in your cervical spine sometimes cause radiating pain to travel down through your arms.
 The nerves that leave the spinal canal in the lumbar spine area travel to the legs and feet, so injuries to the nerves in your lumbar spine might cause radiating pain in your legs.